Abbotsford house prices go up

 There was a blip in Carlton, where the median price was $945,000, up more than 50% on the median in the previous three months.

-2 Responses to “Abbotsford house prices go up”
+2 Replies to “Abbotsford house prices go up”

 Leave a Reply